abesford/seizzmic-site-0c00b/src/pages/careers.md

 # Partnerships

-Our work always relies on complementary skills to get the job done for clients
+Serious change always relies on a range of complementary skills to get the job done.
+Sometimes clients have these in place, and other times we may help our clients bring in the right people.

-on the look-out for partners who share our values
+We're always on the look-out for partners who share our values, and can collaborate to make our clients successful.

-examples of who we work with:
+Typically the kind of skills we would partner with include:
-- data
+- data specialists
 - architecture
 - digital delivery teams
 - development